mensbeam/Catcher-AWSSNSHandler/README.md

 # AWSSNSHandler #

 _AWSSNSHandler_ is a Throwable handler for use in [_Catcher_][a], a Throwable and error handling library for PHP.
 It sends throwables and errors to Amazon SNS topics.
-Right now _AWSSNSHandler_ only supports sending to email topics.
-SMS messages aren't supported at this time.
+Right now _AWSSNSHandler_ only supports sending to standard topics.

 ## Requirements ##